 200 Proof Ethanol for Winterization

-Apart from cannabis extraction, essential oil manufacturers also benefit from ethanol as the ideal solvent.
-Therefore, they remove waxes and lipid impurities.
-And they prevent the accumulation of residues, which reduce product flavor and cause throat irritation.
+Apart from botanical oil extraction, essential oil manufacturers also benefit from ethanol as the ideal solvent.
+They remove waxes and lipid impurities with ethanol.

 Ethanol is a pioneering solvent that could lead to the innovation of new medications and treatment modalities.
 Recent research supports that statement by confirming that pure alcohol preserves the integrity of tissues and nucleic acids of many plants.
 Thus serving as the basis for recycling the plant biomass waste acquired after extraction.